Podcast Reviews Analysis¶

 save_dataframe_to_sql(podcasts_df, conn, "podcasts_cleaned")

-podcasts_cleaned_df = load_data_from_sql('podcasts_cleaned', conn)
+podcasts_cleaned_df = load_data_from_sql("podcasts_cleaned", conn)

-where the "title" column contained non-English content. - to_lowercase: Converted text in the "title" column of
+2. to_lowercase: Converted text in the "title" column of podcasts_df to lowercase.

 Runs DataFrame¶